dept2/qtmultimedia-gphoto/README.md

 # QtMultimedia GPhoto plugin
 This plugin adds support for Qt Multimedia classes working with camera (QCamera or QML Camera item) to access the generic photo cameras supported by [gphoto2 library](http://www.gphoto.org/).

 Plugin surely must be considered experimental and supports only the basic gphoto2 functionality.
-It was tested on Ubuntu 13.10 and Qt 5.3 with Canon EOS 550D mirrored camera and proved itself to work nicely for a two-day proof-of-concept.
+It was tested on Ubuntu 13.10 and Qt 5.3 with Canon EOS 550D DSLR camera and proved itself to work nicely for a two-day proof-of-concept.
 I expect every camera [supporting image capture and liveview functionality](http://www.gphoto.org/proj/libgphoto2/support.php) via gphoto2 library to work.

 The code was mainly inspired by QNX/BlackBerry QtMultimedia plugin contained in Qt sources.